 “Find an all-encompassing solution” – Juno Raby from Vitality Works

-On their legacy ERP, Vitality Works was working with various systems to deliver functionalities like warehouse management, lot tracking, quality control, and reporting, to name a few.
+On their legacy ERP, Vitality Works was working with independent systems to deliver functionalities like warehouse management, lot tracking, quality control, and reporting, to name a few.
 Yet they still had to rely on Excel spreadsheets outside of the environment to get everything they needed.

-Raby explains that these independent systems needed to be tied together to run their business.
-This situation created many challenges for the manufacturer to seamlessly manage the growing complexities of their manufacturing business.
 “We felt that if we had an all-in-one type of ERP system, we could ensure that we would control our costs going forward,” said Raby.

 After selecting an all-encompassing ERP solution, they have been able to eliminate these frustrations, react quicker to changes within the industry and company, and gain control over operations without relying on workarounds.